'Naughty list': Alberta government looks to protect bridges from big trucks

 It originally supported horses and buggies, trains, early automobiles and streetcars.
 The Canadian Pacific Railway, which built the bridge, stopped running freight on the upper deck in 1989.

-The lower level has a clearance of 10.6 metres, meaning a bus fits with just centimetres to spare.
+The lower level has a clearance of 3.2 metres, or 10.6 feet, meaning a bus fits with just centimetres to spare.
 Most semis and other big rigs are a no-go.

 Bright yellow signs along the preceding median warn trucks to turn off before it's too late, but many try to squeeze on anyway.